 The efficiency of a heat pump is dictated by multiple different factors, the most significant being temperature.
 A higher source temperature, whether extracted from air or the ground, means a heat pump has to do less ‘work’ to produce the temperatures required to heat a home, and therefore less electricity is required, resulting in higher efficiencies.

-The two most commonly used heat pumps in the UK are air source heat pumps (usually favoured from an initial set-up cost perspective) and ground source heat pumps (usually more efficient but more expensive to set up initially).
+The two most commonly used heat pump installations in the UK are air source heat pumps (usually favoured from an initial set-up cost perspective) and ground source heat pumps (usually more efficient but more expensive to set up initially).
 It is these two that we will concern ourselves with for the purposes of looking at their performance and efficiency.

 Heat Pump efficiency compared to heating alternatives